xhera83/FreeRTOS-Transceiver/README.md

 # Installation

 This library has been developed and tested on an ESP32-WROOM-32 microcontroller inside a PlatformIO environment.
+Library installation possible here: https://registry.platformio.org/libraries/xhera83/FreeRTOS-Transceiver

 # Supported Devices